 3) FFE students (returning from Florence, Italy campus) will receive 4 points per semester in the category of Campus Involvement.

-4) A student involved in a study abroad semester program such as Marist International Programs or Marist in Manhattan, will have their Campus Involvement priority points earned within each of the involvement categories (clubs, service, leisure activities/fitness) during the semester prior or post to departing from campus college housing doubled, using points from within each category doubled, up to a maximum of 8 points.
-For example, if a student earned 1 point for clubs, 1 point for service and 1 point for leisure activities/fitness, then the total amount of points doubled equals 6, falling within the maximum allowance of 8 points.
+4) A student involved in a study abroad program such as Marist International Programs or Marist in Manhattan, will have their Campus Involvement priority points earned within each of the involvement categories (clubs/organizations; service; leisure activities/fitness) during the semester prior to leaving or returning back to campus doubled.
+The doubled points may not exceed any maximums.
+As an example, if a student earned 3 priority points for involvement in clubs/organizations/intercollegiate sports (single category) during a semester, the doubling of those points totals 5, not 6, as the maximum number of points allowed for that category is 5.